ITC iLand

 Residence Permit

 Apply for Italian residence permit (permesso di soggiorno) at the local immigration office.
-Valid 2 years, renewable as long as investment maintained.
+Initially 2 years, then 3-year periods; no fixed day-count rule to renew — just maintain the investment and apply at least 60 days before expiry.

 Country Location